Redth/ZXing.Net.Mobile/GettingStarted.md

 var scanner = new ZXing.Mobile.MobileBarcodeScanner();
 scanner.Scan(options).ContinueWith((result) => { //Handle results });
 ```

-###Samples
-Samples for implementing ZXing.Net.Mobile can be found in the /*sample*/ folder.
-There is a sample for each platform including examples of how to use custom overlays.

 ###License
 Apache ZXing.Net.Mobile Copyright 2012 The Apache Software Foundation